Congratulations on taking the first step of an exciting journey.

 There are services that provide strategies, these are shortcuts to finding proven blueprints on how to generate trading ideas, but without the core knowledge to execute the trades – the strategies are worthless.

-So as a main tip, forex trader for beginners, keep you money for now.
+So as the main tip, forex trader for beginners, keep your money for now.
 If you find someone, ask them questions and get a feel for what they are selling.

 Tip 2: Avoid Trading Signal Providers.